Premkumarcandy/machine-learning-aws/README.md

 ### Target
 We want to tell Amazon Machine Learning which column we are trying to predict.

 1. Answer "Yes" to the question: *Do you plan to use this dataset to create or evaluate an ML model?*
 2. Choose *income-over-50K* as target
 3. Click "Continue"

 ### Row ID
 The Row Id is used if we want to connect each row of the input data to a unique identifier.
-Our input data does not contain identifier, so click "No".
+Our input data does not contain identifier, so choose "No".

 ### Review
-If all looks correct, click "Create Datasource".
+If all looks correct, click **Create Datasource**.
 This might take some minutes.